jrpotter/notebook/notes/set/order.md

 %%ANKI
 Basic
 What is a minimum element of preorder $\langle P, \leq \rangle$?
-Back: An element of $P$ that is less than or equal to all other members of $P$.
+Back: An element of $P$ that is less than or equal to every member of $P$.
 Reference: “Maximal and Minimal Elements.”
 In _Wikipedia_, May 5, 2024. [https://en.wikipedia.org/w/index.php?title=Maximal_and_minimal_elements](https://en.wikipedia.org/w/index.php?title=Maximal_and_minimal_elements&oldid=1222354611).
 <!--ID: 1744075175496-->
 END%%